jimevins/glabels-qt-tmp/README.md

    The XML files in the "templates/" subdirectory constitute the glabels label database.
 No copyright is claimed on the facts contained within the database and can be used for any purpose.
-However, to clear up any ambiguity, the DTD file that defines the format of these files is licensed using the MIT/X license, see [templates/LICENSE](templates/LICENSE).
+The files themselves are licensed using the MIT/X license, see [templates/LICENSE](templates/LICENSE).